no-more-secrets/parsco/README.md

 Below is documentation for each parser and combinator function in this library.
-As you will see, there are many more combinators available below that have been demonstrated in the examples.
-Thus, to get the most out of this library, you are encouraged to read through these to get a sense of the tools that will be in your toolbox when using this library.
+As you will see, there are many more combinators available than those that have been demonstrated in the examples thus far.
+Hence, to get the most out of this library, you are encouraged to read through these to get a sense of the tools that will be in your toolbox.

 This is the official documentation for the combinators.
+I am better at maintaining the combinator descriptions in this README than in the code comments, so I'd recommend looking here instead of to the comments above each function.

 ## Basic Parsers

 ### `chr`
 This parser consumes a char that must be `c`, otherwise it fails.
+When it fails, it will produce an error message to the effect of "expected character 'x'".
 ```cpp
 parser<char> chr( char c );
 ```

 ### `any_chr`
-This parser consumes any char, fails only at eof.
+This parser consumes any char, fails only at EOF (end-of-file a.k.a. end-of-input).
 ```cpp
 parser<char> any_chr();
 ```